 Policy Description MOV5 Parking Standards States that current car parking standards are applied as maximums for developments within the district and should be examined in regard to the site's accessibility by other modes and opportunities to contribute to improved public transport networks.
-Draft Future Mole Val ley 2020-2037: Proposed Submission Version Drait Puttice Mole Valley 2020-2037: Proposed Submission VersionNew development will be required to contribute to of an integrated, accessible and safe transport net maximise the use of sustainable transport modes; walking, cycling and public transport.
-Where practi account of the scale and nature of the development sets out requirements for proposals.
-New develop required to provide and contribute towards suitable transport and ParkingINF1 Promoting Sustainable Transport and Parkingsets out requirements for proposals.
-New develop required to provide and contribute towards suitable transport infrastructure and services that are neces make the development acceptable, including the m its otherwise adverse material impacts.
-Development Horsham District Planning Framework (excluding South Downs National Park) 2015 (Horsham District Council, 2015) Policy 40 Sustainable Transport Encourages and supports development proposals seeking to manage travel demand by promoting and improving sustainable transport options.
-Calls for adequate parking, including for cars, bicycles, motorcycles, to be provided within new developments generally.
-Precludes permission for airport-related park within the district, unless no feasible alternative is availant meet a demonstrated need.
+Draft Future Mole Val ley 2020-2037: Proposed Submission Version INF1 Promoting Sustainable Transport and Parking New development will be required to contribute to the delivery of an integrated, accessible and safe transport network, and maximise the use of sustainable transport modes; including walking, cycling and public transport.
+Where practical, taking account of the scale and nature of the development, the policy sets out requirements for proposals.
+New development will be required to provide and contribute towards suitable access, transport infrastructure and services that are necessary to make the development acceptable, including the mitigation of its otherwise adverse material impacts.
+Development of new off-airport car parking facilities or extensions to existing sites related to Gatwick Airport will not be supported unless a specific need can be demonstrated, and all realistic alternatives have been examined.
+Horsham District Plan 2015 (Horsham Distri nning Framework (excluding South Downs National Park) ct Council, 2015) Policy 40 Sustainable Transport Encourages and supports development proposals seeking to manage travel demand by promoting and improving sustainable transport options.
+Policy 41 Parking Calls for adequate parking, including for cars, bicycles, and motorcycles, to be provided within new developments generally.
+Precludes permission for airport-related parking within the district, unless no feasible alternative is available to meet a demonstrated need.

 Policy Description Draft Horsham District Local Plan 2019-2036 (Horsham District Council, 2020) Strategic Policy 41 - Infrastructure Provision The release of land for development will be dependent on there being sufficient capacity in the existing local infrastructure to meet the additional requirements arising from new development, or suitable necessary mitigation arrangement for the improvement of the infrastructure, services and community facilities caused by the development being provided.
 Where there is a need for extra capacity, this will need to be provided in time to serve the development or the relevant phase of the development, in order to ensure that the environment and amenities of existing or new local residents is not adversely affected.
-To ensure required standards are met, arrangements for new or improved infrastructure provision will be secured by Planning Obligations/Community Infrastructure Levy, or in some cases contributions attached to a planning permission, so that the appropriate improvement can be completed prior to occupation of the development, or the relevant phase of the development.
-Strategic Policy 42 - Sustainable Transport There is a commitment to developing an integrated communit connected by a sustainable transport system.
-In order to manage the anticipated growth in demand for travel, development proposals which promote an improved and integrated transport network, with a re-balancing in favour of non-car modes as a means of access to jobs, homes, service and facilities, will be encouraged and supported.
+To ensure required standards are met, arrangements for new or improved infrastructure provision will be secured by Planning Obligations/Community Infrastructure Levy, or in some cases contributions attached to a planning permission, so that the appropriate improvement can be completed prior to occupation of the development, or the Strategic Policy 42 - Sustainable Transport There is a commitment to developing an integrated community connected by a sustainable transport system.
+In order to manage the anticipated growth in demand for travel, development proposals which promote an improved and integrated transport network, with a re-balancing in favour of non-car modes as a means of access to jobs, homes, services and facilities, will be encouraged and supported.